justeslam/offsec2/notes/linux_privesc.md

 Make sure that you investigate the logs folder whenever you run into a .git.
 Of course, also run git show and git log (redundant).

-#### Don't forget to test 'su' as any other user with shell: without password and with their names as password
+#### Don't forget to test 'su' as any other user with shell: without password and with their names as password COPY demo from '/dev/shm/PostgreSQL.317703146';